Would you like to have a more sustainable wardrobe? We’ve got a few simple tips to make it so!

 6. Wash Less

 Another tip for a more sustainable wardrobe is to do less laundry.
-It sounds gross, but the fact is, you’re probably washing your clothes way more than you need to – and remember that washing items made of recycled plastic or petrol based fabrics like polyester leave microparticles of plastics in the water table, which we end up eating and drinking.
+It sounds gross, but the fact is, you’re probably washing your clothes more than you need to.
+And remember this.
+Washing items made of recycled plastic or petrol based fabrics like polyester leave microparticles of plastics in the water table.
+Which we end up eating and drinking.

 We also tend to overwash fabrics like denim.
 In their garment care guide, denim experts Mr Black state that washing denim should only be done every 6 months.
-In fact, doing so more often is not only harmful to the environment, it could be harmful to the clothes themselves.
+In fact, doing so more often isn’t just harmful to the environment.
+It could actually be harmful to the clothes themselves.
 Yes, seriously!
+Improve the longevity of your wardrobe by washing it less.

 7. Avoid The Worst

 Once upon a time, it was thought that Zara, Primark and H&M were the (un)holy trinity of nasty, unethical fashion.
-But thanks to public pressure, these brands have largely cleaned up their acts, employing better labour practices, implementing clothing recycling schemes and even launching various eco-collections.
+But thanks to public pressure, these brands have largely cleaned up their acts.
+Today, they employ better labour practices, implement clothing recycling schemes and even launch various eco-collections.

 Do you have any of. your own tips for a more sustainable wardrobe?
 Let us know in the comments, below!